Fixed-gear bicycle: Legality

 Hungary – All bicycles are required to be equipped with two independent sets of brakes.
 Front and rear lamps, reflectors and a bell are also required.

-Italy – All bicycles must have tires, two independent sets of brakes, a bell, a front white lamp, a rear red lamp and reflector, amber reflectors on pedals and sides.
-The laws however are rarely enforced.
+Italy – All bicycles must have tires, two independent sets of brakes, a bell, a front white lamp, a rear red lamp and reflector, and amber reflectors on pedals and sides.
+However, these regulations are rarely enforced.